aimclub/FEDOT/README_en.rst

 Side Projects
 =============
-- The optimisation core implemented in `GOLEM <https://github.com/aimclub/GOLEM/>`__ repository.
+- The optimisation core implemented in the GOLEM.
-- The prototype of the web-GUI for FEDOT is available in the `FEDOT.WEB <https://github.com/aimclub/FEDOT.Web>`__ repository.
+- The prototype of the web-GUI for FEDOT is available in the FEDOT.WEB.
-- The prototype of FEDOT-based meta-AutoML in the `GAMLET <https://github.com/ITMO-NSS-team/GAMLET>`__ repository.
+- The prototype of FEDOT-based meta-AutoML in the GAMLET.
-- The prototype of FEDOT-based LLM for nexgen AutoML in the `FEDOT.LLM <https://github.com/ITMO-NSS-team/FEDOT.LLM>`__ repository.
+- The prototype of FEDOT-based LLM for nexgen AutoML in the FEDOT.LLM.

 Contacts
 ========